NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 # DEVLOG

 ## Mar 19, 2020
 - Added static page generation for each volunteer for SEO purposes.
-Updated map and archive pages to direct there.
+Updated home, map, and archive pages to direct there.

 ## July 27, 2020
 - Fixed map page title